 Whether they’re serving ice cream, stocking shelves or folding T-shirts at the mall, teens are learning skills that go far beyond that.
 They’re learning how to show up on time, deal with a manager, be a team player, communicate with people from different backgrounds, follow protocols, manage a paycheck and fit into a corporate culture.

 But too few teens are getting that formative work experience.
 Unemployment rates for youth ages 16 to 19 was 20 percent in July, according to the U.S. Department of Labor’s Bureau of Labor Statistics.

-This month, we’re talking with Detroiters who have found success as adult about their first summer job to see how it shaped them.
+This month, we’re talking with Detroiters who have found success as an adult about their first summer job to see how it shaped them.
 We want to hear about what lasting mark your first, or most memorable, summer job made, too.
-Share it in social media with hashtag #MySummerJob.
+Share it on social media with hashtag #MySummerJob.

 The first story comes from someone with a familiar face in Detroit for her years as a TV anchor on Channel 50 (WKBD).
 Long before she made her career in TV, she was a familiar face for folks looking to buy candy or gum.
 Read on for more.